ryanatkn/gro/src/docs/build.md

 gro build
 ```

-The build process has discrete steps:
+the build process has discrete steps:

 1. [`Builder`](../build/builder.ts)s run and output production artifacts to `.gro/prod/{buildName}` for each build
 2. [`Adapter`](../adapt/adapter.ts)s run and output, umm, anything?
    like SvelteKit frontends, Node libraries, API servers, & more !

 > as we're thinking about them, `Adapter`s should not modify the contents of `.gro/prod/`;
-> they take builds as inputs, and without changing them,
+> adapters take these builds as inputs, and without changing them,
 > they output whatever you want for as long as you want as messily as you want,
 > just no messing with the source, that is forbidden --
 > this design lets you run many adapters on one build,
 > which means composability & power & efficiency;
 > if you find yourself wanting to modify builds in place, try a `Builder` instead
-> (the API probably needs improvements and helpers) open issues if you want to discuss!
+> (the API probably needs improvements and helpers) -- open issues if you want to discuss!

 An adapter is a small plugin with a few optional hooks: